 Why Use a Proxy Server?

-Should you be wanting to browse the web anonymously then proxies can provide you with a way to conceal your local IP address from the remainder of the web.
-By connecting to the web through proxies, the home IP address of your computer will never be shown but rather the IP address of the proxy will be displayed.
-This will ensure that you get additional safety than if you had been just connecting straight to the net.
+If you want to browse the web anonymously, then proxies can provide you with a way to conceal your local IP address from the remainder of the web.
+By connecting to the web through proxies, the home IP address of your computer will never be shown and the IP address of the proxy will be displayed instead.
+This will ensure that you get additional safety than if you had been just connecting straight to websites and services on the internet.
 There are a vast amount of proxy providers that can give you an awesome proxy service.
-There are some proxies which are free and some that charge money, the choice is up to you but it’s common knowledge that the premium paid proxies are more stable, faster and more secure.
+There are some proxies which are free and some that charge money, the choice is up to you, but it’s common knowledge that the premium paid proxies are more stable, faster and more secure.